 Ok, so now you know the why and the what, here’s the how.
-MPS is maximally stimulated at 0.3g of protein per kg of body weight, (bw), per meal.
+So this is the basic strategy to figure out how you can calculate how much protein containing foods to include in your meals.
+If we break it down MPS is maximally stimulated at 0.3g of protein per kg of body weight, (bw), per meal.

 An ideal strategy is to include four feeding portions of 0.3g/kg bw and one of 0.6g/kg bw before you go to bed.
 A pre bed higher dose of protein may be needed due to the duration you are sleeping without any nutritional input.
-Athletes should be sleeping minimum 8 hours therefore a dose of 0.6g/kg bw will lead to a favourable increase in MPS while sleeping.
+Athletes should be sleeping a minimum of 8 hours with a dose of 0.6g/kg bw leading to a favourable increase in MPS during that rest time.

 A greater intake of protein may well be essential for older athletes.
 This is particularly for over 50s when a process called anabolic resistance begins to set in.
 This makes muscle less sensitive to protein intake.
 Therefore older athletes should shoot for 0.4g/kg of bw to maximise MPS.

-Although not quite so important for recreational athletes and indeed, recreational drinkers, but be mindful that alcohol has been seen to inhibit MPS.
-Therefore if after size, limit the boozing as much as you can.
+Although not quite so important for recreational athletes and indeed recreational drinkers, but be mindful that alcohol has been seen to inhibit MPS.
+Therefore if gaining size is your goal, limit the boozing as much as you can.

 Quite a lot has been made about meal timing and especially protein timing.
 Minimal evidence exists however that protein timing is essential for muscle growth.

 After exercise the muscle is sensitised to protein intake for up to 72 hours.
-While it may do no harm and may have benefits such as muscle soreness management, it is not essential for muscle growth.
+While it may do no harm and even have some benefits such as muscle soreness management, it is not essential for muscle growth.

 Thanks for reading, please hit me up with any questions or queries!